benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/5-order-manager-workflow/_index.en.md

 See what happens if an item is ordered that is not on the menu:

-1. Go to the *OrderManager* workflow in the Step Functions console,
+1. Go to the *OrderManagerStateMachine* in the Step Functions console.
 1. Choose *Start execution*, enter the following into the **input** text area and choose *Start execution*:

 ```